microsoft/dotnet/Documentation/compatibility/mef-catalogs-implement-ienumerable-and-therefore-can-no-longer-be-used-to-create-a-serializer.md

 Available

 ### Change Description

-Starting with the .NET Framework 4.5, MEF catalogs implement IEnumerable and therefore can no longer be used to create a serializer (XmlSerializer object).
+Starting with the .NET Framework 4.5, MEF catalogs implement IEnumerable and therefore can no longer be used to create a serializer (<xref:System.Xml.Serialization.XmlSerializer?displayProperty=name> object).
 Trying to serialize a MEF catalog throws an exception.

 - [ ] Quirked
 - [ ] Build-time break

 ### Recommended Action

 Can no longer use MEF to create a serializer

 ### Affected APIs